 Although food poisoning can be easily treated, it is in some cases that it can get worse.
 Refer to a doctor immediately.
 Drink lots of water to avoid dehydration as the body loses a lot of water.
 Light foods are recommended during this period; some of them may include bananas, bland potatoes, diluted fruit juices, oatmeal, chicken broth and boiled vegetables.
 Stay safe and enjoy the rain!

-Come monsoon and the chances of getting struck by food poisoning increase considering the frequent urge to feast on street food- from
+Come monsoon and the chances of getting struck by food poisoning shoots up, considering the frequent urge to feast on street food- from